 Webster defines forgiveness as: giving up the right to get even.
 Very simply, one may consider unforgiveness to be the intent to avenge one’s self, having the motive to retaliate against another due to a perception of having been wronged by them.

-This definition is very much in line with what the Bible teaches about forgiveness, but very much different than what is most commonly taught in our churches and culture today.
-Much of what is currently taught concerning forgiveness has nothing at all to do with forgiveness, is quite damaging and unhealthy to attempt to practice, and is actually attempting to deal with another expected fruit of an offense: bitterness.
-A lack of understanding of these concepts, and how God intends for us to walk in them, brings great discomfort and damage to children of God and great confusion in the congregations of the saints.
-Here, we carefully distinguish between the two: forgiveness and bitterness, and elaborate generally upon the dynamics of dealing with personal offenses according to the Bible.
+This definition is aligns with scripture, but differs from what is commonly taught.
+Common instruction on forgiveness, that we should treat the offender as if they have not offended, regardless of any repentance, is simply unwise.
+A lack of understanding of these concepts, and how God intends for us to walk in them, brings great discomfort and damage to children of God, and much confusion in the congregations of the saints.
+Here, we carefully distinguish between two related concepts: forgiveness and bitterness, and elaborate generally upon the dynamics of dealing with personal offenses according to the Bible.

 The text with which we began indicates that if one walks in a state of unforgiveness, then one will not be forgiven by God.
-Since we know that every child of God is forgiven by Him for the sake of Jesus Christ, we deduce the following: no child of God may abide in unforgiveness as a manner of life.
+Since we know every child of God is forgiven by Him for the sake of Jesus Christ, we may conclude that no child of God abides in unforgiveness as a manner of life.

 Refusing to forgive is equivalent to walking in vengeance: intending to hurt or damage another as recompense, retaliation, or repayment for their wrong-doing.
-It is setting one’s self up as a judge in the matter of a personal offense, determining what another’s punishment should be for their offense, and acting as the enforcer of this penalty.
+It is setting one’s self up as a judge in the matter of a personal offense, determining what another’s punishment should be for their offense, and then intending to act as the enforcer of this penalty.
 These things are forbidden of God, as He reserves the right to vengeance only to Himself: vengeance belongs to God.

 No child of God can be in the habit of taking vengeance as a manner of life.
-Anyone doing so at any time violates an explicit command of God, and takes something that rightfully belongs to God.
+Anyone doing so violates an explicit command of God, and takes something that rightfully belongs to God.
 “Dearly beloved, avenge not yourselves, but rather give place unto wrath: for it is written, Vengeance is mine; I will repay, saith the Lord.”
-(Rom 12:19).
-Those who do this as a manner of life are children of disobedience, not children of God.
+(Ro 12:19) Those who do this as a manner of life are children of disobedience, not children of God.
+(1Jn 3:10)

 The implication of this truth is that when someone offends you, if you are a child of God you will generally yield up to God any desire to actually punish the offender.
 You are not to decide what they deserve by way of retribution for their offense.
 The right of judgment and payment for wrong doing belongs solely to the Eternal God.
 He decides what each and every offense merits and retains to Himself the right of executing the sentence.
 No child of God will persistently walk in disobedience to God here.
 But what should a child of God do in addition to giving up the right of retaliation?